StatisticsHealthEconomics/blendR/cran-comments.md

 ## R CMD check results

 ❯ checking for future file timestamps ...
 NOTE unable to verify current time

 ❯ checking for unstated dependencies in vignettes ...
 NOTE 'library' or 'require' call not declared from: 'survHEhmc'

 0 errors ✔ | 0 warnings ✔ | 2 notes ✖

 * This is a first release.

-* survHEhmc is not available on CRAN and so is Suggested.
-It is loaded conditionally in the vignettes.
+This package suggests the INLA and survHEhmc packages, which are available from the repositories listed in the Additional\_repositories field.

+The vignettes that depend on these packages have been pre-computed in inst/doc/ to satisfy CRAN's build requirements.